 Le Café du Commerce13 Rue de Clignancourt, 18th | +33.1.46.06.25.63

-Smack in the middle of Montmartre, this is a perfect, quick pit-stop for steak frites, roast chicken, and côte de boeuf—at great prices.
-The excellent lunch deal means that crowds swell, but it’s spacious and comfortable enough to accommodate.
+Smack in the middle of Montmartre, this is a perfect quick pit stop for steak-frites, roast chicken, and côte de boeuf—at great prices.
+The excellent lunch deal means that crowds swell, but it’s spacious and comfortable enough to accommodate them.

 The dining room might not look like all that much, but this is one of those restaurants that changes how people think about food.
 Chef Inaki Aizpitarte, a pioneer in Paris’s neo-bistro scene, deconstructs traditional French dishes and reassembles them in wildly inventive, globally influenced ways.
-Despite the kitchen fireworks, it never feels pretentious here, which is probably why locals and tourists alike line up out the door to get a table (they only take reservations for the first seating).
+Despite the kitchen fireworks, it never feels pretentious here, which is probably why locals and tourists alike line up out the door to get a table (reservations are available only for the first seating).

-Bistro Paul Bert is what any French restaurant ought to be: It features old-school yet understated décor, simple but solid food at reasonable prices (including an excellent entrecôte), and brusque waiters.
-Don’t skip dessert, particularly the not-too-sweet Tarte Tatin.
+Bistrot Paul Bert is what any French restaurant ought to be: It features old-school, understated décor; simple but solid food at reasonable prices (including an excellent entrecôte); and brusque waiters.
+Don’t skip dessert, particularly the not-too-sweet tarte tatin.

 La Closerie des Lilas171 Boulevard du Montparnasse, 6th | +18.104.22.168.34.50

 La Closerie is in the same league as historic cafés like Les Deux Magots and La Palette.
 And while some might say this Montparnasse standby is past its prime, many insist it’s still very much happening—after all, Hemingway (there’s a handy sign indicating his preferred spot at the bar), Picasso, and Beckett used to hang out here all the time.
 We recommend springing for a full dinner in the formal main hall.
-That said, the brasserie-slash-piano-bar is great for a drink, and to get a feel of the place without spending a fortune.
+But the brasserie-slash-piano-bar is great for a drink and to get a feel of the place without spending a fortune.
 Note: In August, the restaurant is open only in the evenings.

-This tiny, super-casual Tel Aviv transplant, located in the center of the Marais (known for its large concentration of falafel shops), doesn’t offer much in terms of seating—other than a small communal table and a few counter seats—but what it lacks in accommodations, it more than makes up for in really good food.
+This tiny, super casual Tel Aviv transplant, located in the center of the Marais (known for its large concentration of falafel shops), doesn’t offer much in terms of seating other than a small communal table and a few counter seats, but what it lacks in accommodations, it more than makes up for in really good food.
 (You will most likely want to take your meal to go, anyway.)
-The menu offers loads of veggie options and is a cross between Israeli street eats and French cuisine: think beef bourguignon pita with a side of whole-roasted cauliflower, washed down with beer or a glass of Israeli wine.
-For dessert, try the tarte tat, also served in pita form.
+The menu offers loads of veggie options and is a cross between Israeli street eats and French cuisine: Think beef bourguignon pita with a side of whole-roasted cauliflower, washed down with beer or a glass of Israeli wine.
+For dessert, try the tarte tatin, also served in pita form.